-If an issue regarding any policy, curriculum, program or staff member has not been satisfactorily resolved with the administration, the parents may present their concerns to the Board at the regularly scheduled board meetings.
-Parents should communicate with a Board member to schedule such a hearing.
+If an issue regarding any policy, curriculum, program or staff member has not been satisfactorily resolved with the administration, the parents may present their concerns to the board at the regularly scheduled board meetings.
+Parents should communicate with the board chairman to schedule such a hearing.